 Patients with thymoma clearly need surgical treatment.
-However, the need for thymectomy is less certain in those with nonthymomatous tissue.
+Although the need for thymectomy is less certain in those with nonthymomatous tissue, there is evidence that thymectomy improves clinical outcomes.
 We advise such patients that the likelihood of medication-free remission is about twice as high with thymectomy than without, and that the likelihood of becoming asymptomatic is about one and a half times as high with thymectomy .
 We also emphasize that the benefit of thymectomy is delayed and accrues over several years postoperatively.
 (See "Thymectomy for myasthenia gravis", section on 'Efficacy'.)

 We advocate thymectomy as soon as the patient's degree of weakness is sufficiently controlled to permit surgery, if the patient is amenable to that surgery.
 We also prefer to have patients on relatively low doses of glucocorticoids, if possible, to avoid postoperative problems with wound healing.

 For patients with preoperative bulbar or respiratory symptoms, we try to defer surgery until they are reasonably well controlled.
 We administer IVIG or perform a series of plasma exchanges one or two weeks before surgery, if these respiratory or bulbar symptoms persist.
 The exact timing of surgery and what techniques are appropriate are issues not settled.